Yes. BT Wi-Fi is becoming EE WiFi. We will continue to be the UK's largest WiFi hotspot network and continue to offer the same access and services.

 You can buy a voucher for short-term access here.

-Alternatively, EE Broadband and BT Broadband customers receive unlimited free access to the EE WiFi network.
+Alternatively, new EE Broadband and BT Broadband customers receive unlimited free access to the EE WiFi network.

 New EE Broadband and BT Broadband customers can find out more information about using EE WiFi elsewhere in this help section.